Oral Thrush: A Common Fungal Infection of the Mouth

 Can Oral Thrush Spread to the Body?

-In most healthy individuals, oral thrush remains confined to the mouth and clears up within a few days or weeks after treatment and addressing the underlying cause.
+In most cases, oral thrush remains confined to the mouth and clears up within a few days or weeks after treatment and addressing the underlying cause.

 However, for some individuals with certain medical conditions, it may take longer to fully resolve.
 In rare cases, the infection can spread beyond the mouth, leading to serious complications.